Sliskovic/TaskManagement/server/README.md

 ## General Information

 -  The Server is a backend application that provides authentication, user and task management.
 -  The application allows users to sign up and log in securely using authentication tokens (JWT).
-Once logged in, users can fetch random Joke from external API and send it to user.
+Once
 -  The app uses NestJS as the backend framework and PostgreSQL as the database.

 ## Technologies Used